Home

 …unable to continue actively operating his business himself and had been confined to his room.
 Wednesday night, to complicate matters, thieves entered the pool room by breaking down the front door, and took a large amount of candy, cigars and cigarettes and 150 pennies.
 They left no clues as to their identity.

 On Feb.
-7, 1931, a few days after the theft, feeling depressed and despondent over life’s misfortunes, Jay told friend Jay Huston that he did not feel well.
+7, 1931, a few days after the theft, feeling depressed and despondent over life's misfortunes, Jay told friend Jay Huston that he did not feel well.
 He went to his room, placed a shotgun in his mouth and pulled the trigger.
-He died instantly.
+Death was instantaneous.

-Jay was buried at Union Hill Cemetery near Tontogany near his parents and grandparents.
+Jay's remains were lowered into eternal repose at Union Hill Cemetery near Tontogany near the graves of his parents and grandparents.

 A small stone marks his final resting place.